 Implementation of Regulations Required Under Title XI of the Food, Conservation and Energy Act of 2008; Suspension of Delivery of Birds, Additional Capital Investment Criteria, Breach of Contract, and Arbitration, 76 Fed.
 Reg.
 76,874 (Dec.
 9, 2011) (codified at 9 C.F.R. pt.
 201).
 The rule went into effect on February 7, 2012.

-For the next four years, each appropriations bill would restrict further USDA action.
+For the next four years, each appropriations bill would restrict further USDA action, prohibiting the USDA from implementing any additional protections.
 For citations and a summary of each restriction, see Joel L. Greene, USDA’s “GIPSA Rule” on Livestock and Poultry Marketing Practices, Cong.
 Res.
 Serv., CRS Report No. R41673 (Jan.
 12, 2015).
 These Congressional restrictions were the focus of the John Oliver segment, Chickens, Last Week Today, HBO (May 17, 2015).

 The USDA stated at the time that this “scope” rule – meant that "poultry growers will no longer have to meet an impossibly high standard to get compensated when they are treated unfairly.
 The interim final “scope” rule makes clear to the courts – as has long been USDA’s interpretation – that farmers don’t have to demonstrate that an unfair practice by processors harms the entire industry in order to prove a violation of the Packers and Stockyards Act.
 This impossibly high standard had previously put small farmers at a disadvantage for decades when pursuing their rights under the law.
 With this new rule in place, if a farmer is being treated unfairly, they’ll now have their day in court and be able to win."